theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 **********************

-You can reorganize your course by dragging and dropping sections, subsections, units, and components.
+You can reorganize your course by dragging and dropping sections, subsections, units, components, and components within components.
 You can move elements on the **Course Outline** page or on an individual unit page.

 To move an element, hover over the element handle on the right side of the screen until the mouse pointer changes to a four-headed arrow.
 Then, click and drag the element to the location that you want.

 .. image:: ../Images/DragAndDropExample.png
- :alt: Image of the course outline, with the handle for a unit selected for drag
+ :alt: Image of the course outline, with the handle for a unit selected for  drag and drop
-     and drop

 When you move an element, a blue line indicates where the element will land when you release the mouse.